toddcf/pielcanela2/README.md

 2. If possible, have SCHEDULE NOW link always visible in nav.
 3. Align dropdown nav-items to the right.
 4. Add hover effects to svg (if possible) and text below the logo, so users know it's a link.
-5. Fix `scroll-to-` links.
-This is probably a broken jQuery link!

 ### Hero